Which “United States”?: HOW to discern meaning between GEOGRAPHICAL and CORPORATE based on statutory context

 6. In connection with “U.S. persons” abroad in reference to whether they are in a “foreign country”.
 See 26 C.F.R. §1.911-2(g) and (h) and Arnett v.
 Comm’r, 473 F.3d.
 790 (2007).

-6. Purely CORPORATE scenarios
+6. Purely CORPORATE/GOVERNMENTAL scenarios

 As we previously said, taxation of INTANGIBLES depends on the DOMICILE of the OWNER.
 Since domicile is voluntary, then taxation based on domicile is voluntary.
 To avoid the tax, one: